bumble-tech/bumble-doc-gen/docs/tech/03_renderer/01_howToCreateTemplates/templatesLinking.md

 The second way to relink templates is to generate links through functions.

-There are a number of functions that allow you to get a link to an entity, for example [GetDocumentedEntityUrl](/docs/tech/03_renderer/01_howToCreateTemplates/classes/GetDocumentedEntityUrl.md), and there are also functions for getting a link to other documents, for example [GetDocumentationPageUrl](/docs/tech/03_renderer/01_howToCreateTemplates/classes/GetDocumentationPageUrl.md).
+There are a number of functions that allow you to get a link to an entity, for example [GetDocumentedEntityUrl](classes/GetDocumentedEntityUrl.md), and there are also functions for getting a link to other documents, for example [GetDocumentationPageUrl](classes/GetDocumentationPageUrl.md).
 You can also implement your own functions for relinking if necessary.

 ---

-**Last page committer:** fshcherbanich &lt;filipp.shcherbanich@team.bumble.com&gt;<br>**Last modified date:**   Thu Jan 18 14:38:29 2024 +0300<br>**Page content update date:** Thu Jan 18 2024<br>Made with [Bumble Documentation Generator](https://github.com/bumble-tech/bumble-doc-gen/blob/master/docs/README.md)
+**Last page committer:** fshcherbanich &lt;filipp.shcherbanich@team.bumble.com&gt;<br>**Last modified date:**   Thu Jan 18 14:38:29 2024 +0300<br>**Page content update date:** Fri Jan 19 2024<br>Made with [Bumble Documentation Generator](https://github.com/bumble-tech/bumble-doc-gen/blob/master/docs/README.md)